ASU/asu-unity-stack/README.md

  - Puppeteer (https://pptr.dev/)

-## ❯ How to test the private package registry:
+## ❯ How to use the private package registry:

 1. Go here and follow step #1 to add yourself as a user: [http://registry.web.asu.edu/](http://registry.web.asu.edu/) Don't try to do step #2.
 Only certain users have access to publish packages.